 Pool treatments are costly, and the last thing you want to do is service the local bee population.
-The truth is that it is these very substances that entice them!
-Bees perceive saltwater and chlorinated pools to be delicious, enticing bodies of water.
-Pool owners can take the following additional precautions, in addition to the ones stated above, to avoid sharing their pool with unwanted swimmers.
+However, the truth is that these very substances entice them!
+Bees perceive saltwater and chlorinated pools as delicious, enticing bodies of water.
+Therefore, pool owners can take the following additional precautions, in addition to the ones stated above, to avoid sharing their pool with unwanted swimmers.

 Because bees are poor swimmers, homeowners should take advantage of this flaw.
 Turbulent water indicates danger, discouraging bees from landing.
 Turning on the pool jets will cause ripples in the water’s surface, prompting a bee to flee.

 This isn’t only for pool owners, but because mothballs have an awful odor, they’re unlikely to be a preferred repellant option.
 So instead, Mothballs should be placed in a beautiful fabric bag or pantyhose and hung near the pool.
 This will be an efficient bee repellent, and the compounds in the water will conceal the aroma for people.

 16. Non-natural ways to get rid of bees

 Many homeowners have successfully eliminated bees from their yards by hanging bug zappers, particularly those using lures (sweet scents).

 The bees will be drawn to the zapper and electrocuted when they come into touch with the grid.

 Install a bug zapper that is powered by electricity.

 A bug zapper is your best chance to get rid of bees in the house without using poisons.
 This is because the ultraviolet rays emitted by an electric bug zapper attract insects.